kedro-org/kedro/docs/source/07_extend_kedro/03_custom_datasets.md

 import numpy as np

-from kedro.io import AbstractVersionedDataSet
+from kedro.io import AbstractDataSet

-class ImageDataSet(AbstractVersionedDataSet):
+class ImageDataSet(AbstractDataSet):
     """``ImageDataSet`` loads / save image data from a given filepath as `numpy` array using Pillow.

     Example: